-TecSAR (also spelling of TechSAR) is the first spaceborne radar minisatellite technology demonstration mission of Israel's MoD (Ministry of Defense), designed and developed by IAI/MBT (Israel Aerospace Industries Ltd.) formerly known as Israel Aircraft Industries Ltd., a government owned company.
+TecSAR (also spelt TechSAR) is the first spaceborne radar minisatellite technology demonstration mission of Israel's MoD (Ministry of Defense), designed and developed by IAI/MBT (Israel Aerospace Industries Ltd.) formerly known as Israel Aircraft Industries Ltd., a government-owned company.
 The prime objective is to provide high-resolution SAR imagery, day and night, in all weather conditions, at an affordable cost.
 1) 2) 3) 4)

 Note: The military nature of the mission does not allow to provide any more specifics to the description of this mission.
 This applies in particular to such items as “swath width.”
 Some information on spatial resolutions is provided (Table 1).

 The spacecraft features a low-mass design and a configuration (shape of bus with low moments of inertia about the roll axis), to provide maximum of pointing agility.
 Combining high manoeuvrability with electronic antenna beam steering, TecSAR offers high-resolution coverage of large areas in various observation modes, among them also the mosaic form (event monitoring capability).
 5)